ryanmccombe/Curator2Refactor/docs/addASection/2_DynamicSections.md

   );
 };
 ```
-Your section should behave identically, with the added benefit that the caption is dynamic
+Your section should behave identically, with the added benefit that the caption is now being controlled by the editor framework, instead of hardcoded

 ### c.
 How to Edit Content
-In order to make content editable, the editor provides a function on the properties object called `onEdit` that can be called any time something needs updated.
+In order to make content editable, the editor provides a function on the same properties argument we used previously.
+This function, called `onEdit`, can be called any time something needs updated.
 This function accepts 2 arguments - the `property` to change, and the value to set it to.

-Lets destructure this property off our function argument (line 5) and then replace the `<h1>` with an `<input>` that allows the user to edit the content, and call `onEdit` when the content changes (line 8):
+Lets destructure this function off our function argument (line 5) and then replace the `<h1>` with an `<input>` that allows the user to edit the content.
+On that input, we will call `onEdit` when the content changes, informing the framework that what we want to change is the `caption` property, and it needs changed to the value of the input (line 8):

 ```js
 // client/SectionTypes/image/component.js